-Subsequent events
+Subsequent Events

-The events which occurred after the reporting period and provide additional information about the Company's position at the balance sheet date (adjusting events) are reflected in the financial statements.
+The events which occurred after the reporting period and provide additional information about the Company's position at the reporting date (adjusting events) are reflected in the financial statements.
 The post balance sheet events which are not adjusting events are disclosed in the explanatory notes when are material.